jclo/kadoo/README.md

 [![NPM install][npm-install-image]][npm-install-url]

-`Kadoo` encapsulates each javascript source file inside an IIFE module and the whole inside an UMD module.
+`Kadoo` is an ultralight bundler that encapsulates each javascript source file inside an IIFE module and the whole inside an UMD module.
 The generated output is an UMD library that could run on both Node.js and the browsers.

+`Kadoo` is an ideal tool for whose who don't like that their code is polluted by a lot of foreign code. `Kadoo` adds only two lines to your library and replace the `import` and `export` keywords by links that interconnect your modules.